The threat of phishing

 As organizations aim to protect their assets, infrastructure, and personnel from harm, it is critical for security teams to be aware of specific attack methods employed by threat actors.
 This includes phishing—a commonly-used attack method that’s leveraged against a wide range of public and private entities.

 In fact, phishing often precedes further offensives.
-The access that phishing can grant a threat actor can then be leveraged as an entrance to your organization’s private systems and networks, giving threat actors an access point that allows them to move laterally, and into possession of confidential data.
+This threat gives malicious actors access into your organization’s systems and networks, giving threat actors an access point that allows them to move laterally, and into possession of confidential data.

-Protecting your organization from a phishing attack requires both team- and individual-driven efforts, since it is often employees who are targeted in order to give threat actors the access they need to exploit your data.
+Protecting your organization from a phishing attack requires both team- and individual-driven efforts.
 In this blog, we’ll explain how to best keep your assets and infrastructure secure by understanding:

 - What phishing is, types of phishing attacks, and how they work